 On Tuesday the 14th of January, 2020, Google made an announcement that most people in the online advertising industry never thought they would hear — Google will kill off third-party cookies by 2022.

 Then, on Thursday June 24, 2021, Google Chrome announced that it would be extending its planned sunset of third-party cookies by 2 years.
-It’s currently expected that Chrome will shut off support for third-party cookies starting from the middle of 2023.
+Chrome said it will shut off support for third-party cookies starting from the middle of 2023.

 Third-party cookies have been the backbone of online advertising for over a decade and power a number of key advertising processes.